fw4spl-org/fw4spl-doc/Tutorials/src/Tuto04SignalSlot.rst

         {
             // The Blocker blocks the connection between the "camUpdated" signal and the
-            // "updateCamPosition" slot for this instance of service.
+            // "updateCamPosition" slot for this instance of service, in order to prevent
+            // infinite recursion.
-            // The block is release at the end of the scope.
+            // The block is released at the end of the scope.
             ::fwCom::Connection::Blocker block(
                                 m_sigCamUpdated->getConnection(m_this->slot("updateCamPosition")));